datadiversitylab/datadiversitylab.github.io/src/news/2024-spring.md

   - "2024"
 order: 10
 ---
+* We congratulate our graduating lab members: Danielle Van Boxel, Ani Chitransh, Shih-Hsuan Lo,Jiayue He, Tom Olla, Rob Speer & Gloria Moraa Angwenyi!
+Keep in touch!
-* All of our lab members got together to collaborate on potentially publishable materials during our organized lab retreat/workshop!
+*All of our lab members got together to collaborate on potentially publishable materials during our organized lab retreat/workshop!
 Research, lunch and fun!
 * HM Abdul and Ani Chitransh represented the Data Diversity Lab by presenting their capstone research in this semester's iShowcase event!
 * PhD candidate Jhan C.Salazar flies from St. Louis to visit the lab for a week of collaboration!
 We welcome you back Jhan!
 * Our first postdoc has joined the lab, we welcome Kiran Basava!